csysp/xmrdp/README.md

-# XMRDP — Monero Mining Cluster Rapid Deployment Tool
+# <p align="center"> xmrdp </p>

-> Deploy a Monero mining cluster on P2Pool mini in minutes.
+Deploy a Monero mining cluster on P2Pool mini in minutes.
 No private keys on any node.
 Payouts go directly to your wallet via P2Pool coinbase transactions.

 ## Quick Start